Shellifyr/shellifyr/plugins/welcome/README.md

 # Welcome

-This plugin simply displays a welcome message to the user, followed by the current time, every time a new session is launched.
+This plugin simply displays a welcome message to the user, every time a new session is launched.

 To use it, add `welcome` to the plugins array in your `.shellifyrrc` file.